Sashimi

 of slick flesh, gluten-free white ladies interpreting tamari blot,

-then nodded to a waitress who brought two forks and an unctuous smile.
+then nodded to a waitress who brought two forks, an unctuous smile.

 Back home, warm with sake, I called you.